 They are able to go into survival mode quickly to adapt to the situation and hence may be trained in more adept ways to survive the wild.

 They may also be able to run faster and longer when faced with a threat.

 In the case where your dog is to survive by itself in the woods, size and body type do matter too.

 Larger dogs are better at defending themselves against predators compared to smaller breeds.

 Some dogs which have had prior exposure to spending time in the woods be it for training purposes or just for hikes or to camp with their owners may also be able to withstand the harsh wild conditions and survive longer on their own.

-They may also be in better shape mentally and physically as compared to a city pet.
+They may also be in better shape mentally and physically as compared to city pets.